desmondlzy/desmondlzy.github.io/index.md

 {% include _image-cap.html url='/assets/images/eigenvalues.png' description="A contour plot of eigenvalues unexpectedly got from an experiment for my assembly project" %}

-Currently, I am working with [Prof. Fu Chi Wing][philip-web] and his PhD student [Xu Hao][xuhao-web], on a project in the field of computational design.
-We are studying a new way to analyze the stress over a multi-joint assembly object, and optimization of its structural rigidity.
+Currently, I am working with [Prof. Fu Chi Wing][philip-web], on a project in the field of computational design.
+We are studying a new way to analyze the stress over a multi-joint assembly, and optimization of its structural rigidity.

-In my third year of study, I received Professor Charles Kao Scholarship and worked with [Prof. Anand Sarwate][anand-web] at Rutgers University.
+In year 2020, I received Professor Charles Kao Scholarship and worked with [Prof. Anand Sarwate][anand-web] at Rutgers University, on computation efficient neural networks.
+Before that, I've also explored another research topic on NLP with [Prof. Michael Lyu][michael-web].
-We aimed to use a computationally efficient classifier such as SVM or logistic regression to save the computation cost of a given deep neural network.
-The idea is to "cut", or more precisely, apply the classifier on a intermediate layer of the neural net at inference time.
-The efficient classifier performs binary classification for early stopping of the inference process.
-The neural net stops the forward pass if the binary classifier gives a very confident prediction, and hence, save the computation.

-In the summer of 2019, I, with [Yuxiao Qu][qyx-web], worked on an NLP project, under the supervision of [Prof. Michael Lyu][michael-web].
-We tried to devise a black-box method to attack state-of-the-art text classification models.
-Our project was awarded *Best Project* by the faculty out of 40+ projects.

-{% include _image-cap.html url='/assets/images/prism.jpg' description="An ongoing side project: Sample colors into the dark side of the moon (tribute to Pink Floyd)" %}
+{% include _image-cap.html url='/assets/images/prism.jpg' description="An ongoing side project on color quantization (tribute to Pink Floyd!)" %}

 ### Side Projects